Christmas in Trinidad and Tobago: A Celebration of Culture and Tradition

 Feasting the Trini Way

-Food is another cornerstone of Christmas in Trinidad and Tobago.
+Food is the centrepiece of our Christmas tradition, a labour of love, memory and community.
 Traditional dishes often include:

-Pastelles: Cornmeal pies filled with seasoned meat or fish.
+Pastelles: Cornmeal parcels filled with seasoned meat or fish, steamed in banana leaves.

-Black Cake: A rich, dark fruitcake soaked in rum.
+Black Cake: A rich, rum-soaked fruitcake perfected over generations.

 Ham and Turkey: Typically served baked with slices of pineapple for a festive touch and accompanied by a bottle of spicy pickled chow-chow for the ham and cranberry sauce for the turkey.